itzraiyan/AniMal/README.md

 │   ├── cli_helpers.py       # Colorful CLI interface
 │   └── io_helpers.py        # Output and file handling
 ├── config/                  # Config and constants
-│   └── constants.py         # API URLs, statuses, ASCII art
+│   └── constants.py         # API URLs, statuses, ASCII art, quotes
 ├── main.py                  # Entry point
+├── requirements.txt         # Python dependencies
 └── README.md                # This file
 ```

 ---

-## ❓ FAQ

-**Why use AniMal?**
-When switching from AniList to MAL (or vice versa), AniMal preserves your detailed library stats—no more manual re-entry!

-**What does AniMal export?**
-- Titles (romaji, English, native)
-- Scores (1–10 scale)
-- Progress (episodes/chapters)
-- Status (watching, completed, on-hold, etc.)
-- Start/end dates
-- Personal notes

-**Is my AniList password needed?**
+## 💡 Frequently Asked Questions

+**Q: Do I need my AniList or MAL password?**
-Never!
-AniMal only requires your public username.
+A: Nope!
+AniMal only needs your public usernames.

+**Q: Where are my exported files?**
+A: In the `output/` folder, as XML files:
+   - `your_anilist_username_anime.xml`
+   - `your_anilist_username_manga.xml`

+**Q: What does the export include?**
+A: Titles, scores (1–10), progress (episodes/chapters), status, dates, and your personal notes.

-**Can I use AniMal on Windows?**
+**Q: Can I use this on mobile or in Termux?**
-Absolutely!
-Just follow the [Windows instructions above](#windows).
+A: Yes!
+AniMal is tested to work in Termux (Android), Linux, and Windows terminals.

+**Q: Something went wrong, how do I get help?**
+A: Type `-help` at any prompt for instant guidance, or [open an issue](https://github.com/itzraiyan/AniMal/issues).

 ---